 PESSPA (Physical Education, School Sport and Physical Activity) at St John the Baptist Catholic Primary School aims to offer an inclusive, fun, vigorous and high-quality curriculum which inspires all children to succeed in physically demanding activities.
-We aim to provide opportunities for our children to develop their physical, cognitive and emotional skills through high-quality physical education, school sport and physical activity structure.
+From EYFS all the way to Year 6, we aim to provide opportunities for all of our children to develop their physical, cognitive and emotional skills through high-quality physical education, school sport and physical activity structure.
 We aim to provide a clear and progressive learning journey for our children, ensuring a holistic teaching, learning and assessment approach is applied, to reflect our school values, aims and ethos.

 Our children will have opportunities to compete in sport and other activities that build character and help to embed both the British and School Games Values.
 PESSPA at St John the Baptist Catholic Primary School is an imperative element of the curriculum, which develops an understanding and application for being physically literature, leading a healthy lifestyle, consuming a balanced diet, developing a positive growth mind-set and owning the resilience to persevere with activities that may have once felt too challenging.
 We are passionate about the need to teach children how to cooperate and collaborate with others as part of a team, understanding fairness, the rule of law and sporting etiquette.

-- Children at St John the Baptist Catholic Primary School participate in weekly high-quality PESSPA and sporting activities led by teachers and specialist sports coaches.
+- Children at St John the Baptist Catholic Primary School participate in a minimum of 2 hours per week high-quality PESSPA and sporting activities led by teachers and specialist sports coaches.

 - Children at St John the Baptist Catholic Primary school will be taught and assessed using Get Set 4 PE: a progressive and well-structured resource which runs in line with the AfPE ‘Head, Heart, Hands’ concept, allowing us to ensure we are developing well-balanced children for the 21st century.